makersacademy/airport_challenge/README.md

 Instructions
 ------------

-The Airport challenge was the first weekend challenge at Makers Academy.
+This was our first weekend challenge at Makers Academy.

 The challenge was to create software to control the flow of planes at an airport.
-The airport would allow plays to land and to take off and would have a certain plane capacity.
+The airport would allow planes to land and to take off and would have a certain plane capacity.
 We also had to create random weather conditions that would be mostly sunny and also stormy on the rare occasion.

 Objectives
 ----------